stanleylio/coraltank/README.md

 - [Redis](https://redis.io/)
 - [Supervisor](http://supervisord.org/)

 The list is not exhaustive of course.
-Just listing the stuff that need to be installed separately after `git clone`.
+Just listing the stuff that needs to be installed separately after `git clone`.